charlax/python-education/python-antipatterns.md

 def main():
-    raise NotAToasterException('This is not a toaster', 'error')
+    raise NotAToasterException("This is not a toaster", "error")
 ```

 ## Not strictly pinning all packages